TECH-NET only sells what it uses in its own

 worked in a single common model kernel, so I could toss assemblies

 back and forth without worrying about referenced parts.

 IronCAD was now my MCAD tool of choice with

 Late 1990’s all of the mainframe/workstation

-based 3D CAD systems moved to the PC.
+based 3D MCAD systems moved to the PC.
 The high-end Pro/e, UG

-and Catia were added to the midranged products of Solidworks, Solid Edge
+and Catia were added to the mid-ranged products of IronCAD, CADKEY,

-and Inventor making CAD much more readily available.
-The strange thing was they were all Pro/e Clones.
+and Inventor making MCAD much more readily available.
+It was strange

 Being incredibly successful with CADKEY, I was